Skip to content

 Time commitment: 1-2 hours

-Reddit strategy note: Many subreddits have karma requirements before you can post.
-If you’re starting from zero, focus on building karma through comments and posts in general-interest subreddits before trying to post in niche subs.
+Reddit note: Many subreddits have karma requirements before posting is allowed.
+If you’re starting from zero, build karma through comments and posts in general-interest subreddits before targeting niche subs.

 Day 7: Second Content Batch + Launch Prep